hyperledger/besu/docs/Tutorials/Create-Private-Network.md

-# Creating a Private Network
+# Creating a Private Network using Ethash (Proof of Work) Consensus Protocol

 A private network provides a configurable network for testing.
 By configuring a low difficulty and enabling mining, blocks are created quickly.